nllz/IRTF-HRPC/draft-quichr.md

 Also, a look at the actors and dynamics involved in QUIC’s history should not underestimate the power of Google’s authority.
 A different developing actor might have been able to invest a similar amount of resources into the development of a protocol.
 Still, without an impressive user base and traffic stream as Google's, they might have received a less supportive response from network operators.

+Having said that, it is expected that QUIC will improve the current situation by providing a more capable transport which aims to overcome ossification and allow for changes in the protocol due to its modularity.

 ### Privacy, power and consolidation

-The most relevant privacy win provided by QUIC is for users who have different kinds of traffic relations with one end point.
-QUIC does not allow network providers to easily differentiate between, for instance, HTTP requests, DNS requests and real time voice packets, thus strengthening the user's right to privacy.
+The most relevant privacy advantage provided by QUIC is gained by users who have different kinds of traffic relations with one end point.
+In fact, QUIC does not allow network providers to easily differentiate between, for instance, HTTP requests, DNS requests and real time voice packets, thus strengthening user privacy, and also improving performance.
+It is important to note, though, that QUIC does not actually hide or attempt to hide the application protocol being used on a connection.
+The ALPN offered by the client is protected only by a key which can be calculated by any party who can work with the QUIC version in use.

 On the other hand, this creates a concentration of different kinds of traffic with one end point, thus giving the service provider access to more categories of privacy sensitive information.